tembugi/grok-build-status/README.md

 ## Privacy

 Grok Build Status stays on your Mac.
-It does not open a network connection and does not send telemetry.
+It only reads what it needs to function.
+It does not collect your information or send telemetry.

-It reads Grok Build's local files under `~/.grok` so it can draw the icon and menu:

-- `active_sessions.json` — which sessions are live
-- `sessions/.../events.jsonl` — running / waiting / done
-- `sessions/.../summary.json` — title when two sessions share a folder
-- `logs/unified.jsonl` — latest billing line for weekly usage

-It does not upload those files.
-Jumping to a session talks to Terminal or iTerm on this Mac only.

 ## From source